Global Arts Corporation

 - Indirect impact

-We will establish an accessible, long-term PD program with the goal of improving the academic lives of the teachers and students of LAUSD.
-LAUSD is the 2nd largest school district in the nation, with 35,000 teachers and an average age of 45.
-Last year’s Teacher Strike opened the public’s eyes to the conditions in our school system; educators demanded development opportunities and conducive learning environments not only for their students, but for themselves and other educators.
-Unfortunately, nationwide, only 29% of teachers are highly satisfied by professional development offerings, and this concern trickles down as it directly affects students’ learning shown by LAUSD’s low graduation rate of 77% and high dropout rate of 13.6%.
+Global Arts envisions an accessible, long-term professional development program that improves the academic lives of the teachers and students of LAUSD.
+LAUSD is the 2nd largest school district in the nation with over 35,000 teachers.
+The 2019 Teacher Strike opened the public’s eyes to the conditions in our school system; educators demanded development opportunities and conducive learning environments not only for their students, but for themselves and other educators.
+Unfortunately, nationwide only 29% of teachers are highly satisfied by professional development offerings, and this concern trickles down as it directly affects students’ learning.
+This effect can be seen in LAUSD’s high dropout rate of 13.6%.
+The success of our program will manifest itself in reinvigorated LAUSD educators and lower student dropout rates across the district.

-Data will be collected at the end of each workshop and the seminario through questionnaires.
-These will provide us with qualitative feedback about attendees’ perceived effectiveness of the workshop and their desire to return for future workshops.
-This feedback will allow us to improve upon the topics we present, the workshops that we host, as well as help us identify potential returning presenters.
-In addition, questionnaires will provide us with data on the number of attendees, attendee retention, how our number of attendees are growing, and how many attendees we can project to see the following year.
-Our long-term goal for measuring success will also include gathering statistics on the attendees effectiveness in their classrooms.
+At the end of each workshop, surveys are distributed to all participants.
+These surveys have provided us with qualitative feedback about attendees’ perceived effectiveness of the workshop and their desire to return for future workshops.
+All participant comments allow Global Arts staff to make adjustments to the topics presented and the workshop format, as well as to identify potential returning presenters.
+Additionally, we also use workshop registrations to monitor the number of attendees, attendee retention, school or organization affiliation, and how many attendees we can project to see the following year.

 - Arts education